safe-global/safe-infrastructure/README.md

 ```

 4. Access the UI
-You can now access to the Gnosis Safe Web UI at http://localhost:8080.
+You can then access to the Gnosis Safe Web UI at http://localhost:8080.
 Port can be configured on `.env`